 Removing Organizational Impediments

 Another common cause of releases missing their launch dates is organization inefficiency.
 If your team needs to run some language past the legal team, that’s something you can plan for and outline on the release calendar.
-When it takes three weeks instead of the four hours you’d budgeted for, that issue is clear to everyone who wants to know why the project launched late.

 The goal here isn’t to place blame, but instead to recognize where the project is going awry.
 By making visible where work is getting stuck in a log jam, the organization can easily divert resources to assist critical projects.
 The effects of these log jams are clearly visible to anyone who looks.
 Then, when work is done to improve those bottle necks, the results are also clear for everyone to see.